 Therefore, the plasticizer mixture affects the properties of polymers.
 Plasticizers can be used in combination or singularly to achieve the desired properties of the material.
 By changing the kinds of, amount, or concentration of plasticizer, the properties can be tailored to meet any application requirements of the material.
 For example, plasticizers can be used to control polymer degradation, and depending on the additive, can either increase or decrease the biodegradable rate.
 In effect, the plasticizer creates a disposable biodegradable biopolymer.

 Plasticizers are valuable and essential to industries throughout the world today.
 Used as a common additive to polymer chains, it makes various materials more durable and more flexible, among other desired properties.
 Their widespread application has made plasticizers an indispensable part of the materials industry worldwide.

 Osborne Industries specializes in thermoset plastic manufacturing, with the ability to create customized solutions for your application.
 With the use of plasticizers and other additives, Osborne’s completely customizable resin systems can be tailed to meet requirements for impact and abrasion resistance, corrosion resistance, flame resistance and smoke suppression, UV resistance, and more.
-To learn more about how our resin transfer molding and reaction injection molding can help improve your product, contact one of our experts today.
+To learn more about what plasticizers do and how our resin transfer molding and reaction injection molding can help improve your product, contact one of our experts today.